-- This password can be the same as the one previously entered under Profile. - Unlike the Profile password (i.e., your user account password), the SFTP password does not expire. - The URL to connect via SFTP is <a href="style="style-type: style-type: style - Additional details on SFTP configuration can be found in Appendix C: SFTP Configuration.
+- This password can be the same as the one previously entered under Profile. - Unlike the Profile password (i.e., your user account password), the SFTP password does not expire. - The URL to connect via SFTP is http://submissions.healthcarecoordination.net/. - Additional details on SFTP configuration can be found in Appendix C: SFTP Configuration.